imagej/imagej.github.io/_pages/2016-04-19_-_Writing_ImageJ2_Plugins__A_Beginners_Perspective.md

 The only relevant parts are the `groupId`, which by convention is something like the inverted domain name (similar to the Java package convention), the name of the artifact to build (it will be put into `target/`, under the name <artifactId>`-`<version>`.jar`).
 And of course the version.

 While the example `pom.xml` above shows the general idea, for ImageJ more details have to be considered.
-Therefore it is better to start with an existing `pom.xml` file, for example the one from {% include github org='imagej ' repo='minimal-ij1-plugin ' label='imagej/minimal-ij1-plugin ' %}.
+Therefore it is better to start with an existing `pom.xml` file, for example the one from {% include github org='imagej' repo='minimal-ij1-plugin' label='imagej/minimal-ij1-plugin' %}.
 Copy it to your project and modify it as needed.

 Are the underscores still needed for plugins to be visible in IJ or Fiji?
 -------------------------------------------------------------------------